…

 out of it a woman came with a bowl of boiled beans

-with white hens scratching all around me
+where white hens were scratching all around me

 kept from the cruel sun, hid away in the kind shade